 Is about stage and performing skills in the broadest sense of the word, including: how can you perfect your performance techniques? what are the ideal ways to prepare for performing? how can you best communicate with audiences? do you need to able to ‘read’ audiences? when and how should you lead and follow onstage?
 What about stage fright? how to audition well? how does your well-being as a person help your performance as a musician?

-is about sharing yourself and your professional work: bringing your unique identity and values to the fore among programmers and the media, how to present yourself, how to use different online platforms, how to create your own projects and use entrepreneurial skills to make them successful, how to programme well, how to form groups with friends and colleagues, how to market and sell ideas, how to apply successfully for funding.
+is about showing yourself and sharing your professional work: bringing your unique identity and values to the fore among programmers and the media, how to present yourself, how to use different online platforms, how to create your own projects and use entrepreneurial skills to make them successful, how to programme well, how to form groups with friends and colleagues, how to market and sell ideas, how to apply successfully for funding.

-is about both the sustainability of the profession of the performing musician, such as caring for your body and mind and thinking about how to make a sustainable long term career, but also about the sustainability of the world: how can musicians contribute to major global issues such as climate change and the other United Nations Sustainable Development Goals, issues which you will have to work with increasingly in the coming decades.
+is about the sustainability of the profession of the performing musician, caring for your body and mind and thinking about how to make a sustainable long term career, but also about the sustainability of the world: how can musicians contribute to major global issues such as climate change and the other United Nations Sustainable Development Goals, issues which you will have to work with increasingly in the coming decades.

 Workshops and sessions take place throughout February, September and November of each year, and are accessible through the dedicated online learning platform euyodigital.eu for EUYO members, alumni of the past 5 years, and by invitation to selected guests from the EUYO's partner organisations who work with young European musicians and teachers.